frasertweedale/notes-redhat/design/pki-profiles-ldap.rst

 ``CS.cfg`` may require updating, as explained above.

+Users should be alerted (via release notes) of this feature, and instructed to disable any custom mechanisms they may have in place to replicate profile changes between clones.

+Further detail on upgrade implications for the two main approaches follows.

+LDAP-based profiles only
+^^^^^^^^^^^^^^^^^^^^^^^^

+The 10.3 migration process must move all profiles into LDAP.
+File-based profiles will be left on the filesystem for the time being, but will no longer be used.

+A database attribute will record whether a profile was user-defined or user-modified.
+Because updates to default profiles are rare, this design proposal does not specify a mechanism for handling them.
+Such changes should be managed on a case-by-case basis by migration scripts, subject to the following:

+* Migration scripts *must not* simply overwrite a modified version of a default profile.

+* A migration script *should* inform the administrator performing the upgrade when a default profile could not be updated due to modifications.

+* A migration script *may* implement a mechanism for merging changes to a default profile, provided the administrator is notified when this mechanism is invoked and copies of the content involved in the merge are made available for inspection.

+File-based system profiles
+^^^^^^^^^^^^^^^^^^^^^^^^^^

 Upgrade scripts must detect added or modified profiles and move these into the LDAP profile storage.

-Added profiles will then be removed from the CA subsystem profiles directory, and modified profiles will be restored to a pristine state, which will ensure a smooth changeover to a `System profiles`_ directory, when this feature is implemented.
+Added profiles will then be removed from the CA subsystem profiles directory, and modified profiles will be restored to a pristine state, which will ensure:

-Users should be alerted (via release notes) of this feature, and instructed to disable any custom mechanisms they may have in place to replicate profile changes between replica, where LDAP replication agreements are in place.
+* updates to default profiles can always be written to the corresponding file-based profiles without conflict;

+* a smooth changeover to a `System profiles`_ directory will be possible, if this proposal is implemented.

 Tests